josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 </Callout>

-(_I go deeper into that point in [my post on making better transitions](/blog/great-transitions), if you'd like some further reading on the topic_.)
+(_I go deeper into that point in [my post on CSS animation tips](/blog/great-transitions), if you'd like some further reading on the topic_.)

 <PullQuote>